 2) Provide a liaison between the community and county government.

-Solution oriented, the Erie County Environmental Management Council strives to effect environmental improvement within the inter-governmental system.
+The Erie County Environmental Management Council strives to effect environmental improvement within the inter-governmental system.
 EMC projects often take the form of studies that provide recommended courses of action of decision makers.
 Some of the highlighted accomplishments of the EMC include:

 - Provide a resource for both the County of Erie, New York Executive and the Erie County Legislature in their understanding and resolution of environmental issues which effect the residents of Erie County